-In order for families to choose the best child care center for their needs, the Cabinet makes information readily available.
-Families may use the resources below to find licensed and certified inspection history for a center as well as injury data.
+To help families to choose the best child care center for their needs, the Cabinet makes information readily available.
+Families may use the resources below to find licensed and certified inspection history and injury data for a center.

 Child Care Inspections

 An inspection is a tool used to determine a child care program’s ability to follow rules and regulations.
-Inspections are based upon child care provider type and occur when at initial licensing/certification, when a provider reports a change (such as a new location), or when a complaint is received.
-A child care center’s inspection report can be found on Benefind.
-You may search by address, by provider name or by license/certificate number.
-Once you locate the child care center, click on the center’s name and you will be directed to the Provider Details page which lists all inspections.
+Inspections are based on child care provider type and occur at initial licensing/certification, when a provider reports a change (such as a new location) or when a complaint is received.
+A child care center inspection report can be found on kynect.
+You may search by address, provider name or license/ certificate number.
+Once you locate the child care center, click on the center name to open the Provider Details page which lists all inspections.

 Compliance status refers to a program’s ability to follow rules.
 A program is either in compliance or not in compliance.

-A program found Not in Compliance must submit a Plan of Correction (POC).
-The POC addresses how the program is going to address/correct the issue.
+A program found not in compliance must submit a plan of correction (POC).
+The POC addresses how the program will address/correct the issue.

-If you have questions concerning a program’s status or finding a child care center’s inspection report, please contact the Division of Regulated Child Care, 502-564-7962.
+If you have questions concerning a program’s status or finding a child care center’s inspection report, please contact the Division of Regulated Child Care at (502) 564-7962.

 Child Care Center Accident Data